6112-fa25/6112-fa25.github.io/_pages/project/phase_2.md

 1. **Implementation.** Explain at a high level how you implemented this phase:
 - What data structures did you use (e.g. ASTs)?
-- How did you handle and report multiple errors?

 2. **Testing and Debugging.** How did you check that your code works correctly?
 - Did you write extra test cases?
 How did you make sure you tested enough?